Content Marketing and SEO — How to Write Content That Actually Ranks

 - Monitoring — rankings, traffic, updates

 Repeat weekly/monthly.
-After 6 months, you have a content foundation that generates traffic 24/7.
+After 6 months, you have a content foundation that generates traffic 24/7 — not more articles added to the 90.63% nobody ever finds.

 Need a content strategy that generates traffic?
 Let's talk — we'll create a content plan tailored to your business and budget.